Rosemary Hydrosol – Grown and distilled organically in Maui

 Hydrosols, are the water product of distillation.
 They carry the hydrophilic (water-soluble) components of the plant, as well as microscopic droplets of essential oils in suspension.
 Hydrosols have 1% or less of essential oils in them.

-- Are safe for internal use (try a tsp or 2 in a glass of water for a refreshing drink).
+• Are safe for internal use (try a teaspoon in a glass of water for a refreshing drink).
+If you are sensitive to acidic foods, citrus hydrosol are quite acidic and might not be your best option to enhance your water.

 How to use hydrosols?